qteatime/kate/docs/source/dev/manual/web/bridges/input-proxy.rst

 to keyboard key presses.
 There are pre-defined mappings, such as ``default``, and the possibility of specifying your own mappings.

+The ``selector`` configuration specifies where the keyboard events that Kate generates should be sent to.
+It can be ``window``, ``document``, or an arbitrary CSS selector with the element your game listens to for events (e.g.: in Godot that would be the canvas you're rendering to).

 To specify your own mapping, you'd write this bridge configuration as follows:

 .. code-block:: json